qaalabs/fabric/docs/20-work-with-database/instructions.md

 1. In the **AdventureWorksLT** database page, navigate to **Home**, and select **New query**.

-2. In the new blank query pane, enter and run the following T-SQL code.
+2. In the new blank query pane, enter and  :material-play: **run** the following T-SQL code.

     ```sql
     SELECT